hothienai/embedded-c-fundamentals/README.md

 :rocket: The topics may be simple, but I believe that every topic I bring here is a step-stone enable you to approach the much higher complex technical topics in embedded programming world and help you develop your career path!

 # Topics
-List of topics you can explore here:
+:books: List of topics you can explore here:
 | Topic    | Description |
 | :-------- | :------- |
 | [Embedded C Program](/e/)  | Examples of BSP implementation techniques  |